OneEyedSi/EventLogManager/README.md

 ===============

 C# console application of utilities for working with event logs:

-	1) Add: Adds event logs and sources specified in the config file to the specified machine;
+1. Add: Adds event logs and sources specified in the config file to the specified machine;
-	2) Remove: Removes event logs and sources specified in the config file from the specified machine;
+2. Remove: Removes event logs and sources specified in the config file from the specified machine;
-	3) Check: Checks existence of the event logs and sources specified in the config file;
+3. Check: Checks existence of the event logs and sources specified in the config file;
-	4) List: Lists details of the event logs specified in the config file.
+4. List: Lists details of the event logs specified in the config file.

+The application is designed as a light-weight utility that can reliably create event logs and sources with the same names on different servers (eg dev, test and production servers).
+Specifying the event log and source names in the config file ensures reproducibility across different servers.

 Warning
 -------